Birth: April 4, 1965

 As a member of the Society of the Priests of Saint-Sulpice, Msgr.
 Tremblay spent all of his priestly career in the two fields of education and social action.
 From 1946 to 1958, he was a teacher at Collège André-Grasset.
 He later became financial administrator and professor at the Grand Seminary of Montreal, until 1966, while also taking on the duties of teaching religious studies at the Collège de Montréal, for four years.
 During this period, he pursued studies in various fields: spirituality, during his year in “Solitude”, science, at the University of Montreal, theology, at the University of Ottawa, and catechism, at the University of Montreal.

 In 1966, he was appointed pastor of the parish of the Annunciation in Oka, where he served as pastor for seven years.
 He later became vicar and financial administrator for the parish of Saint-Jacques in Montreal, from 1973 to 1976.
 From 1970 to 1976, aside from his work as pastor, he assumed the duties of Second Consultor for the Sulpician Province of Canada.

-Since his resignation in June 1991, Msgr.
-Tremblay bears the title of Auxiliary Bishop Emeritus of Montreal.
+Since his resignation in August 1991, Msgr.
+Tremblay bears the title of Bishop Emeritus of Montreal.
 From 1991 to 1996, he was Superior of the Séminaire de Saint-Sulpice of Montreal.
 He retired to the Séminaire de Saint-Sulpice in June 1996 while remaining active in ministry.